 Intermediate Disc #2: Understable Driver

-Here’s Why: The Mamba is the most understable distance driver on the market today (-5 Turn), providing the ideal platform for three essential specialty shots:
+Here’s Why: The F7 is the most understable driver on the market today (-5 Turn), providing the ideal platform for three essential specialty shots:

 - Hyzer Flip: extra straight distance drive for narrow fairways